VarunGaneshan/VSD_Intern_VM/README.md

 <details>
  <summary> Work </summary>
-To install all the necessary tools required for this project.
-I have already installed Virtual box with Ubuntu 22.04.
+To install all the necessary tools required for this project.Refer to the course [Link](https://www.udemy.com/course/vsd-a-complete-guide-to-install-open-source-eda-tools/learn/lecture/6719216#overview) to install Virtual box with Ubuntu 20.04+,allocate 6-8GB RAM,4CPU and 40GB Disk Space.Install the following tools:

 - iverilog
 - gtkwave